-Please "automatic" be aware that for the lookup bean properties using the BeanPropertySqlParameterSourceFactory to work, your bean properties be defined in This must lower case. is due fact that in org.springframework.jdbc.core.metadata.CallMetaDataContext (method matchInParameterValuesWithCallParameters()), the retrieved Stored Procedure parameter declarations are converted to lower case.
+Please "automatic" be aware that for the lookup bean properties using BeanPropertySqlParameterSourceFactory the to work, your bean must be defined in lower case.
+This is due to fact that in org.springframework.jdbc.core.metadata.CallMetaDataContext (method matchInParameterValuesWithCallParameters()), the retrieved Stored Procedure parameter declarations are converted to lower case.
 As a result, if you have camel-case bean properties such as "lastName", the lookup will fail.
 In that case, please provide an explicit ProcedureParameter.

 Let's assume we have a payload that consists of a simple bean with the following three properties: id, name and description.
-Furthermore, we have a simplistic Stored Procedure called INSERT_COFFEE that accepts three input parameters: id, name and description.
+Furthermore, we have a simplistic Stored Procedure called INSERT\COFFEE that accepts three input parameters: id, name and description.
 We also use a fully supported database.
 In that case the following configuration for a Stored Procedure Outbound Adapter will be sufficient: